-With mastectomy, the best predictor of local recurrence is whether the lymph nodes in the underarm area contain cancer.
+With mastectomy, the best predictor of local recurrence is whether the lymph nodes in the underarm area (axillary lymph nodes) contain cancer.

-The more lymph nodes with cancer, the higher the risk of recurrence tends to be .
+The more axillary lymph nodes with cancer, the higher the risk of recurrence tends to be .

-When the lymph nodes do not contain cancer, the chance of local recurrence in 5 years is about 6 percent .
+When the axillary nodes don't contain cancer, the chance of local recurrence in 5 years is about 6 percent .